CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

 1. If prompted to stay signed in, you can click **No**.

-1. Right-click on the **Start course** given below, click on the **Copy link**, and navigate to the link inside LabVM in the Edge browser where you have logged into GitHub in the previous steps.
+1. Right-click on the **Start course** button below, select **Copy link**, and open the copied link in the Edge browser on the LabVM where you previously signed in to GitHub.

    <!-- For start course, run in JavaScript:
    'https://github.com/new?' + new URLSearchParams({